 We Only Require Unit Test Automation

 So, if the likelihood of finding defects is greater in testing new features, why aren’t we running our automated tests against the new functionality as it is being developed?
 Well, this is somewhat the case for teams that practice TDD.

-In fact many organizations have majority of their automated checks at the system UI layer.
+In fact, many organizations have the majority of their automated checks at the system UI layer.
 However, scripting automated checks for the UI or system, while the features are being developed is at best a daunting task, as the new functionality tends to be volatile (subject to many changes) during development.
-Also the expected functionality might not be known until later, so spending time automating a changing functionality is not encouraged.
+Also, the expected functionality might not be known until later, so spending time automating a changing functionality is not encouraged.